-- 5.2.6.1.
-Should there be a, difference of opinion between the External Examiner(s) and the Board that cannot be satisfactorily resolved by the close of the meeting, the issue shall be resolved by the Chair under delegated authority (refer, Section 5.5). - 5.2.6.2.
-The Board and External Examiner(s) will present their views to the Chair and these, along with the decision of the Chair, will be recorded in minutes of the Board.
-The decision of the Chair will be communicated to the Vice-Chancellor for approval.
+- 5.2.5.
+If the External Examiner(s) is not able to attend the meeting of the Board, they must be notified of the outcomes "after the fact" and be invited to endorse the decision/results.
+All decisions taken by a Board of Examiners remain provisional until confirmed/endorsed by the appropriate External Examiner(s), subject to the following scenario: - If it is not possible to secure endorsement from an External Examiner before the stated date by which students shall be notified of results, the Chair shall ratify the decisions and notify the External Examiner(s) accordingly.
+This must be recorded in the minutes as a secretary note and the Vice Chancellor notified. - 5.2.6.
+All members of the Board of Examiners under Section 5.2.1 shall have equal standing and shall enjoy equal voting rights. - Should there be a, difference of opinion between the External Examiner(s) and the Board that cannot be satisfactorily resolved by the close of the meeting, the issue shall be resolved by the Chair under delegated authority (refer, Section 5.5). - The Board and External Examiner(s) will present their views to the Chair and these, along with the decision of the Chair, will be recorded in minutes of the Board.
+The decision of the Chair will be communicated to the Vice Chancellor for approval.

 5.3.
-Functions of Board of Examiners:
+FUNCTIONS OF BOARD OF EXAMINERS: